matrix-org/dendrite/INSTALL.md

 ## Starting a monolith server

 It is possible to use 'naffka' as an in-process replacement to Kafka when using the monolith server.
-To do this, set `use_naffka: true` in `dendrite.yaml`.

-In the `dendrite.yaml` file, one must also uncomment the necessary line (related to naffka) to use naffka.
+To do this, set `use_naffka: true` in `dendrite.yaml` and uncomment the necessary line related to naffka(last line in the *database* section) to use naffka.

 The monolith server can be started as shown below.
 By default it listens for HTTP connections on port 8008, so point your client at